CloudLabsAI-Azure/Azure-Discover-Workshop/hands-on-lab/Exercise3.md

    ![Resource groups is highlighted in the Azure services list.](media/convert.png "Azure services")

-1. Click on **next** button till you get on convert page and click on **convert** button to complete the project covert.
+1. Click on **Next** button till you get on convert page and click on **Convert** button to complete the project covert.

    ![Resource groups is highlighted in the Azure services list.](media/finishconvert.png "Azure services")

-1. Review the summary of project covert and click on **close** to close the convert window.
+1. Review the summary of project covert and click on **Close** to close the convert window.

    ![Resource groups is highlighted in the Azure services list.](media/sad12.jpg "Azure services")